apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 **Generate a JWT using RS256**

-Specify the private RSA key inside the policy configuration, like this:
+To generate a key signed with RS256, you can specify the private RSA key inside the policy configuration, like this:

 ```xml
   <JavaCallout name='JavaCallout-JWT-Create-RS256-2' >